 - There is no switching back and forth between rates.

-- The first month’s tuition is due upon enrollment.
+- The first month’s tuition is due upon your acceptance into the program.

-- SCOPE does not send monthly bills.
-After the first tuition payment all subsequent tuition is due in advance, no later than the 15th of each month, (The October tuition payment is due by September 15.)
-Late payment fees and returned check fees will be charged at the current rate.
+- After the first tuition payment all subsequent tuition payments are due in advance, no later than the 25th of each month, (The October tuition payment is due by September 25.)
+A $20 late payment fee will be charged for payments received after the 25th.

-- There is a 20% sibling discount for the 2nd child; a 40% sibling discount for the 3rd child and a 60% sibling discount for the 4th child in the same family.
+- There is a 20% sibling discount for the 2nd child and a 40% sibling discount for the 3rd child.

 - A 5% discount is available to parents who prepay for the entire school year.